New EnglandFarm Guide

 A Connecticut guide for summer raspberry rows, later blackberry picking, orchard markets, shoreline farms, and relaxed family berry trips.

-Connecticut bramble picking works best as a half-day plan: pick early, add a farmstand stop, then get the fruit home before it softens.
+Connecticut bramble picking works best as a half-day plan.
+Pick early, add a farm stand stop, then get the fruit home before it softens.
 The state has enough orchard and berry-farm variety to make that easy.

 Farm picks

-Connecticut Raspberry and Blackberry Farms to Start With
+Connecticut Raspberry and Blackberry Farms to Know

 Middlefield, CT